 There is a free program to assist victims of violent crimes with certain costs of a crime.
 The program covers victims where there is an injury or where physical injury is threatened as a result of a crime (laws varies by state).
 Victims who have certain costs not covered by insurance or other reimbursement sources to pay for medical bills, counseling and certain other out of pocket expenses, may apply for a state sponsored crime victim compensation program which may be able to assist in paying such expenses.

-In many states, including California, the cost of lost wages, medical bills including co-payment costs not covered by insurance, loss of support wage claims on behalf of family members and certain funeral expenses may be covered.
+In many states, the cost of lost wages, medical bills including co-payment costs not covered by insurance, loss of support wage claims on behalf of family members and certain funeral expenses may be covered.
 Family members may also be eligible for services.
 There are stringent time deadlines for applications, as well as a maximum amount that can be paid under each state program.
 Contact the Coordinator listed for more information.

 In most cases in convictions involving fraud or crimes of violence, the Court must order restitution to pay for certain victim losses.